-Although Madrid has many beautiful places to view the sunset from, perhaps the most astonishing is Debod Temple.
-Located in West Park, this temple is from ancient Egypt which was rebuilt in Madrid and is from the 2nd Century.
+Although Madrid has many beautiful places to view the sunset, perhaps the most astonishing is Debod Temple.
+Located in West Park, this temple is from ancient Egypt and was rebuilt in Madrid and is from the 2nd Century.
 This is the perfect way to draw your first evening in the city to a close, and experience something that many tourists bypass.
 Admission is free as well!

 The surrounding area of the Debod Temple has an exciting atmosphere and is the perfect place to sample some authentic Spanish food.
 Head to Debod Pinchos y Tapas, which is only a short walk from the temple, and offers some of the city’s most irresistible tapas, which are small plates intended for sharing.

 There are so many places in Madrid that offer an amazing breakfast, and one of these is La General.
 Here, you can find irresistible, as well as reasonably priced, pastries and coffees.
 There are also hot food options too, such as the avocado toast, which is absolutely delicious!